-Russia says Libya, Nigeria may attend OPEC, non-OPEC July meeting
+Libya, Nigeria may attend OPEC, non-OPEC July meeting

-ISTANBUL/LONDON Libya and Nigeria may attend a joint meeting between OPEC and non-OPEC this month, Russia's energy minister said on Monday, as oil producers look for ways to cap rising production to help support oil prices.
+ISTANBUL/LONDON (Reuters) - Libyan and Nigerian officials may attend a joint meeting between OPEC and non-OPEC nations later this month as oil producers look for ways to cap rising production to help support oil prices.

-Both nations have boosted production since they were exempted from an OPEC-led deal to cut output, weighing on global prices LCOc1.
+Both countries have boosted production since they were exempted from an OPEC-led deal to cut output, weighing on global prices LCOc1.
 This has prompted more talk among producers about including them in the pact.

 "We have spoken to (OPEC Secretary General Mohammad) Barkindo and in the next two weeks there will be conversations with them (Libya and Nigeria) and possibly we will invite them to the technical summit," Russian Energy Minister Alexander Novak told reporters on the sidelines of an industry conference in Istanbul.